How to Last Longer

 - SSRI medication (selective serotonin reuptake inhibitors), which is a type of antidepressant that can help to delay penile ejaculation

-- ‘Delay sprays’ are available, which spray a small dosage of local anaesthetic onto the penis in order to reduce sensitivity.
+- ‘Delay sprays’, which spray a small dosage of local anaesthetic onto the penis to reduce sensitivity.

-- Medical treatments should be the final resort for men wanting to last longer in bed, after trying the usual physical tricks and techniques.
-You should always carefully weigh up the positive benefits and potential side effects of each form of treatment before using them.
+Medical treatments should be the final resort for men who want to last longer in bed, after trying non medical tips and techniques like those above.
+You should always carefully weigh up the benefits and potential side effects of a treatment before trying it.

 When is counselling recommended?